Controls

 Margin="0,0,0,8" />

-<Button Text="This caption is long enough to wrap when the available width is constrained."
+<Button Content="This caption is long enough to wrap when the available width is constrained."

 TextWrapping="Wrap"